arrrlo/Google-Images-Search/README.md

 # this will search, download and resize:
 gis.search(search_params=_search_params, path_to_dir='/path/', width=500, height=500)

-# search first, then download and resize afterwards
+# search first, then download and resize afterwards:
 gis.search(search_params=_search_params)
 for image in gis.results():
     image.download('/path/')
     image.resize(500, 500)

+# take next 10 images from Google images search:
+# (this will take images from 11 to 20)
+gis.next_page()
+for image in gis.results():
+    ...

+# or if you want to do it manually just use "start" search parameter:
+# (this will take images from 21 to 30)
+_search_params = {
+    ...
+    'num': 10,
+    'start': 21,
+    ...
+}
 ```

 ## Inserting custom progressbar function